visteam-isr-uc/MorFacing/README.md

 # MorFacing: Face Morphing Robustness benchmarking

-This repo includes functionality for morphing attack detection benchmarking from the paper "MorDeephy: Face Morphing Detection Via Fused Classification".
+This repo includes functionality for robustness of face recognition methods to face morphing attacks from the paper: "MorFacing: A Benchmark for Estimation Face Recognition Robustness to Face Morphing Attacks".
 The project may be used for performing benchmarks on developer side and further submitting results for comparison between different developers.
 The project only unifies the data, protocols, performance estimation, results comparison.
 **The extracting of the predictions data is up to the developer.**